ronakf11/ronakf11/README.md

 ### Me in a nutshell

-- Software engineer in the JS ecosystem 💫
+- Software engineer in the JavaScript ecosystem 💫
-- Business background in Entrepreneurship & Ecommerce 💡
+- Business background in Entrepreneurship & E-commerce 💡
-- Outside of coding a good outing with friends 🌴
+- Outside of coding i like a good outing with friends 🌴
 - Want to know more?
 Check out my [LinkedIn](https://www.linkedin.com/in/ronak-fofaliya/)

 ### What I'm up to

 - Planning my React portfolio dashboard for students - Stay tuned! 😉
-- Brushing up on Java and React
+- Brushing up on Java

 ### Tech Stack